wandb/docs/docs/guides/integrations/dagster.md

 **Configuration keys**

 1. `get`:
-The `get` key specifies the name of the W&B Object (Table, Image...) from which to fetch the data.
+The `get` key specifies the name of the W&B Object (Table, Image...) where to fetch the data.
 2. `version`:
 The `version` key is used when you want to fetch a specific version for the Artifact.
 3. `alias`:
 The `alias` key allows you to get the Artifact by its alias.